David-EstradaSD/Blackjack/README.md

 # Blackjack Application

 #### Overview
-This program simulates a Jet application wherein Jets are populated into a virtual airfield, in which the user can interact with.
-Initially, the airfield consists of jets from an existing text file, but may be further manipulated through user input.
+This program simulates a Blackjack Game application wherein

 #### Technical Skills Used
 * Java and Eclipse IDE